caltechlibrary/orcidtools/README.md

   Orcid Tools

-A set of Bash scripts, Go template for working with the Public ORCID API.
+A set of Bash scripts, a command line tools called "orcid" and  Go template for working with the Public ORCID API.

 ## Configuration

-Running the Bash scripts or command line tools built on the _ot_ package require specific environment variables to be defined.
+The _orcid_ tool and Bash scripts share a common configuration.
+These are set via environment variables.
+The following are supported, the first three required.

 + ORCID_API_URL
 + ORCID_CLIENT_ID